Blood Pressure Tips: Natural Support and Lifestyle Advice

 How many of you clocked a restorative eight hours of sleep last night?
 If so, your energy levels won’t be the only thing reaping the benefits – your blood pressure will be in a happy place, too.
 But if you’re bleary-eyed from broken slumber, your blood pressure will also take a hit.
 You see, regularly sleeping less than five hours a night has been directly associated with significantly higher blood pressure in the long termv.
 While insomnia can’t be cured overnight, there are measures you can take to improve your sleep hygiene.
 Cutting back on caffeine after noon, initiating a digital curfew two hours before bed, creating a dark, quiet, and temperate sleep sanctuary, and establishing a healthy bedroom ritual are techniques that are known to send you into dreamland.
 Discover more ways to drift off naturally here.

 Let’s be real for a second: life can be stressful.
 Whether it’s family commitments, global politics, personal insecurities, or financial woes, we’re all familiar with the merciless wrath of stress.
 Despite its commonplace in modern life, this crippling emotion can send blood pressure soaring.
 Finding ways to alleviate tension is the key to supporting your overall health.
 There’s no one-size-fits-all approach for tackling stress – you have to find what works for you.
 Walking in nature, yoga, meditation, escaping into a fictional world, or practising deep breathing can provide immense relief.
 One report even suggested listening to music daily could reduce systolic blood pressurevi.
 Next time you feel your anxiety levels rising, draw on your personal stash of stress-busting tools.
 Your emotional health and blood pressure will thank you for it.
+Find out more about overcoming stress here.

 Take it easy on the tipples